LeoBaro/leobaro.github.io/_posts/2023-06-29-transformers.markdown

 |:--:|
 | *Figure 6*: The attention weights for the word *watch*.
 Generated with: [Bertviz](https://github.com/jessevig/bertviz). |

+A way to explain the Key/Value/Query mechanism is to think about retrieval systems.
+When you search for videos on Youtube for example, $Q$ is the text in the search bar and $K$ represent the metadata for every candidate video (title, description, tags and so on).
+The search engine will compute the similarity between $Q$ and $K$ and give you $V$, i.e. the list of the best matched videos.

 **Excellent!** Now we understand how to build a *self-attention* module.
 But something has not been explained yet.
 It has been said that the linear layers project the input embeddings into three different spaces.
 The dimension of these spaces is computed as $head\\_dim=embed\\_dim/att\\_heads\\_num$.
 The variable $att\\_heads\\_num$ represents the number of *self-attention* heads.
 It turned out to be beneficial to have multiple *self-attention* heads.
 > :bulb: **Having multiple self-attention heads enables the model to concentrate simultaneously on different aspects.**